Deiver Machado

-Deiver Andrés Machado Mena (born 2 September 1993) is a Colombian professional footballer who plays as a left-back and left winger for Ligue 1 club Lens.
+Deiver Andrés Machado Mena (born 2 September 1993) is a Colombian professional footballer who plays as a left-back or left wing-back for Ligue 1 club Lens.

 Club career

 In 2020, Deiver Machado joined Ligue 2 club Toulouse FC as a free agent.

 On 2 July 2021, he joined Ligue 1 club RC Lens for three years.
 On 31 January, he extended his contract with Lens until 2026.

 International career

-Machado was named in Colombia's provisional squad for Copa América Centenario but was cut from the final squad.
+Machado was named in the Colombia national team's provisional squad for Copa América Centenario but was cut from the final squad.